Platform maintenance and workflow recycles

 Designing infrequently triggered workflows

-Due to the recycle architecture described above, workflows that run infrequently (e.g. once a day) are not guaranteed to fire if a recycle occurs at precisely the time they are set for.
+Due to the recycle architecture described above, Workflows that run infrequently (e.g. once a day) are not guaranteed to fire if a recycle occurs at precisely the time they are set for.

 If it is essential that a workflow fires only once at very narrow time window, use a Trigger like Day Scheduler